 Video Credit: Aventura Canopy Tours

-The tour started with 2 simple zip-lines, but quickly progressed to the pulse racing, breath-taking stuff.
-First was the 1590m superman zip-line, the longest zip-line in Latin America, followed by a 148 ft fall on the Tarzan swing.
+The tour started with 2 simple zip-lines but quickly progressed to the pulse racing, breath-taking stuff.
+First was the 1590m (1738 yards) superman zip-line, the longest zip-line in Latin America, followed by a 148 ft fall on the Tarzan swing.

-The longest zip line in Latin America at the Aventura Adventure Park, Monteverde, Costa RicaThe Aventura Canopy Tour cost us USD $45/pp. Selvatura Park is another popular provider of the Zip-lining tours in Monteverde and charges the same rate of USD $45 for their version of the Canopy Tour package.
+The longest zip line in Latin America at the Aventura Adventure Park, Monteverde, Costa RicaThe Aventura Canopy Tour cost us USD $50/pp. Selvatura Park is another popular provider of the Monteverde Costa Rica zip line experience and charges the same rate of USD $50 for their version of the Canopy Tour package.
 If you happen to be staying in La Fortuna, there is also a day trip package available.

-3. Learn About Costa Rica’s Biggest Export on a Coffee Tour
+Learn about Coffee, Costa Rica’s Biggest Export

-4. Discover Costa Rica’s National Flower at the Orchid Garden
+Discover Costa Rica’s National Flower

-It is said that Costa Rica has over 1,300 species of orchids and the Monteverde Orchid Garden is home to 425 of them, being the largest collection of orchids in all of country.
-The 25-40 min guided tour of the Orchid Garden is bound to squash your perceptions of orchids and teach you the truth about these often tiny and endangered flowers.
+It is said that Costa Rica has over 1,300 species of orchids and the Monteverde Orchid Garden is home to 425 of them, being the largest collection of orchids in all of the country.
+The 35-40 min guided tour of the Orchid Garden is bound to squash your perceptions of orchids and teach you the truth about these often tiny and endangered flowers.

-5. Experience the Town of Santa Elena
+Experience the Town of Santa Elena

-Despite being one of the most touristy destinations in Costa Rica, it still just a snug little town with a quiet and peaceful atmosphere.
+Despite being one of the most touristy destinations in Costa Rica, it is still just a snug little town with a quiet and peaceful atmosphere.
 It’s a place where you can choose to kick back and relax and unwind, or just as easily fill your day with one of the countless things to do in Monteverde Costa Rica.
 You will find that some of our restaurant and hotel recommendations are in this nearby town, so you may want to coordinate a meal or stay with visiting Santa Elena.

 The town has a great selection of accommodation, restaurants, featuring international and local food, bars, shops, and attractions that make it a great place to spend a few days while exploring Costa Rica.

-On the menu are a fine selection of Tico dishes, like Chicharrones, Ceviche, Fish Tacos and Trés Leches cake, in the fridge – cold local beers for just 600 Colones (USD $1.1), and on TVs – local football matches or bull riding.
+On the menu, you can find a fine selection of Tico dishes, like Chicharrones, Ceviche, Fish Tacos and Trés Leches cake, in the fridge – cold local beers for just 600 Colones (USD $1.1), and on TVs – local football matches or bull riding.